-I am a philosopher of mind and evolutionary anthropologist.
+I am a philosopher of mind, currently investigating

-I was educated in logic and philosophy of science at Milan University, and in philosophy of mind at the University of Edinburgh.
+I was educated in logic and philosophy of science at Milan University, my hometown, and in philosophy of mind at the University of Edinburgh.
 I then completed a PhD in philosophy of psychology at Antwerp University, with a dissertation entitled Animal Intention.
 This work represents the first systematic theory of intention applied to the study of animal cognition from a philosophical, ethological, psychological, and neuroscientific perspective.
-I am currently interested in temporal experience and action.

 In 2016 I was awarded the Research Associate Fellowship of the Italian Academy for Advanced Studies in America at Columbia University in the City of New York.
 In 2017 I was Early Career Fellow of the Lichtenberg-Kolleg at the University of Göttingen and of the Leibniz Institute for Primate Research.
 The Leibniz Foundation also sponsored my work at the Primate Research Institute of Kyoto University.
 In 2018 I have been awarded the Postdoctoral Fellowship of the Sidney M. Edelstein Center for the History and Philosophy of Science, Technology and Medicine at the Hebrew University of Jerusalem.
 I was Visiting Professor at Boğaziçi University, in Istanbul in 2018.
 And in 2019 I have been funded by the Israeli Science Foundation at Bar-Ilan University, in Tel Aviv.